Sun Safety for Children

 Is the sun harmful to children?

-Exposure to ultraviolet (UV) radiation (rays) can cause sunburns, skin cancers, cataracts and other eye diseases.
-Some research have shown that exposure to UV radiation can also affect the immune system.
+Children have sensitive skin that can easily be damaged by exposure to ultraviolet (UV) radiation (rays) of the sun, even on cloudy or overcast days.
+Too much sun exposure can cause sunburns, heat stroke/heat exhaustion, skin cancers, cataracts and other eye diseases.
+Research has shown that exposure to UV radiation can also affect the immune system, leading to greater risk of infections and reduced vaccine effectiveness.

 The sun can also cause premature aging and damage to skin.
-Much of our exposure to UV rays occurs before we are 18 years of age.
-By the time we are adults, many of us soak up more than enough UV rays to cause skin cancer.
-By protecting children from the sun, you can significantly reduce their risk of developing skin cancer.
+Given outdoor play, much of our exposure to UV rays occurs before we are 18 years of age.
+By the time we are adults, many of us have soaked up more than enough UV rays to cause skin cancer.
+By protecting children from sunburns and too much sun exposure, you can significantly reduce their risk of developing skin cancer.

 For more information on ultraviolet radiation, see HealthLinkBC File #11 Ultraviolet Radiation.